 - 1. Fully retract the cylinder ram. - 2.
-Add a stabilizer to the fuel tank.
-Top up the tank and run the engine outdoors for 10 minutes to be sure that treated gasoline has replaced the untreated gasoline in the carburetor. - 3.
-Turn fuel valve OFF. - 4.
-Thoroughly wash the machine using a pressure washer to remove all dirt, mud, debris, and residue. - Inspect the wedge, cylinder ram, push block and wear plates for damage or entangled material.
+Thoroughly wash the machine using a pressure washer to remove all dirt, mud, debris, and residue. - 3.
+Inspect the wedge, cylinder ram, push block and wear plates for damage or entangled material.
 Repair or replace damaged parts.
-Remove all entangled material. - 6.
-Touch up all paint nicks and scratches to prevent rusting. - 7.
-If the splitter is to be stored for longer periods (over 6 months), follow the engine manufacturers recommendations for storage preparation. - 8.
-Store the machine in an area away from human activity. - 9.
-Select an area that is dry, level and free of debris to park the wood splitter. - 10.
+Remove all entangled material. - 4.
+Touch up all paint nicks and scratches to prevent rusting. - 5.
+Turn fuel valve OFF.
+Add fuel stabilizer to the fuel tank. - 6.
+If the splitter is to be stored for longer periods (over 6 months), follow the engine manufacturers recommendations for storage preparation. - 7.
+Store the machine in an area away from human activity. - 8.
+Select an area that is dry, level and free of debris to park the wood splitter. - 9.
 If the wood splitter is not stored inside a building, cover with a waterproof tarp.
-Tie securely in place. - 11.
+Tie securely in place. - 10.
 Do not allow children to play on or around the stored machine.

-7.1 Removing from Storage
+6.15 Removing from Storage

-- 1. Review and follow the Pre-operation Checklist.
-See page 35 - 2.
+- Review and follow the Pre-operation Checklist.
+See page 33 - 2.
 Review safety and operation procedures.
-See page 9.
+See page 8.

-8. Service and Maintenance
+7. Service and Maintenance

-WARNING!
+A WARNING!